How to borrow items for exhibitions

 To prepare for this request, borrowers should contact the Registrar’s Office

-The formal written request, addressed to the Registrar’s Office, should contain the following information:
+The loan request should contain the following information:

 - Exhibition dates